CloudEngineHub/PARC/README.md

 ## Dataset and Models
 Download the datasets from the initial iteration and each stage of PARC, as well as the models trained in the 3rd PARC iteration.
 These files are loaded with anim/motion_lib.py and anim/kin_char_model.py.
-You can view them with motion_forge.py, by editing the "motion_filepath" param in MOTION_FORGE/motion_forge_config.yaml https://1sfu-my.sharepoint.com/:f:/g/personal/mxa23_sfu_ca/Et16uLMFxoRKouibvBa7LbwBEmX5_iI5a8dZyiMc0wmSTA?e=ihma1b The password is "PARC".
+You can view them with motion_forge.py, by editing the "motion_filepath" param in motionscope/motion_forge_config.yaml https://1sfu-my.sharepoint.com/:f:/g/personal/mxa23_sfu_ca/Et16uLMFxoRKouibvBa7LbwBEmX5_iI5a8dZyiMc0wmSTA?e=ihma1b The password is "PARC".
-The initial motion capture data was captured at Beyond Capture Studios, and funded by the NSERC Discovery Grant RGPIN-2024-06752.

 ## Codebase Guide
 The PARC training loop consists of 4 main stages, which are individually run by: